Govt. Tourism License 3195/080/81

 Therefore, climbing has its moments of altitude sickness with headache, lethargy, drowsiness, vomiting, appetite, and sleep loss.
 You need to adapt little by little by staying hydrated and consuming nutrients.
 That will help you conquer difficult heights.

 We advise you to drink 4-6 liters of water every day.
 Staying hydrated is also a way to help you adapt to harsh environments.
-We have planned to step to the Manaslu base camp within ten days so your body has time to gradually adapt to the high altitude.
+We have planned to step into the Manaslu base camp within ten days so your body has time to gradually adapt to the high altitude.

 If the gradual acclimatization doesn’t help, you can take Diamox to relieve the altitude sickness.